-Numbers like $\dots -2, -1, 0, 1, 2 \dots$ of type z are supported by operations in the int library documented in this chapter.
-Non-negative integers are binary compatible with natural numbers (type n), and any of the functions described in this chapter will also work on natural numbers, albeit with the unnecessary overhead of checking their signs, which is not a constant time operation due to the representation used.
+Numbers like $\cdots - 2, -1, 0, 1, 2 \ldots$ of type %z are supported by operations in the int library documented in this chapter.
+Non-negative integers are binary compatible with natural numbers (type %n), and any of the functions described in this chapter will also work on natural numbers, albeit with the unnecessary overhead of checking their signs, which is not a constant time operation due to the representation used.